-Drink more water than normal
+2. Drink more water than usual

 Planes circulate air from outside; at flying altitudes, the humidity of that air is around 10% - three times drier than the Sahara Desert!
-On a ten-hour flight, you’ll lose four percent of your body water, [https://www.marieclaire.co.uk/life/travel-dehydration-509326] which will leave you headachey, irritable, and super tired.
+On a ten-hour flight, you could lose up to 8% (or 4lt) of water which will leave you headachey, irritable, and super tired.

-Skip the alcohol
+3. Skip the alcohol

-Ditch the caffeine
+4. Ditch the caffeine

 If it’s day time when you arrive, head outside and explore instead of “resting” in the hotel room.
-The fresh air and exercise will help kickstart your sluggish circulation, and the sunlight will help your body get into its natural rhythms more quickly.
+The fresh air and exercise will help kickstart your sluggish circulation, digestion and metabolism, and the sunlight will help your body get into its natural rhythms faster.

 If you have the option, choose a flight that arrives during the day, so you can push through, hit the streets, and get some sun before hitting the hay, rather than trying to force yourself to sleep when you’re wide awake.

+There’s nothing worse than spending the first few days of a trip stumbling around feeling like a zombie.
 With a bit of careful planning and self-care, you can not only survive your flight comfortably, but start enjoying your travels as soon as you hit the ground.
 You’ll find it easier to get in sync with your new destination and make the most of every minute.